WPOC

 The transmitter, with an effective radiated power (ERP) of 16,000 watts, is off North Rolling Road in Catonsville, Maryland.
 It has a height above average terrain (HAAT) of 264 meters (886 feet), providing WPOC with a wide coverage area from Washington, D.C. to the Maryland-Pennsylvania state line, and from Annapolis to Frederick.
 It broadcasts using HD Radio technology.
 Its HD2 digital subchannel formerly carried "24/7 Comedy Legends", a comedy format.

 History

 On February 4, 1960, the station signed on as WFMM-FM.
-It was owned by the Commercial Radio Institute (which eventually evolved into Sinclair Broadcast Group) with studios on West Biddle Street.
+It was owned by the Commercial Radio Institute (which eventually evolved into Sinclair Broadcast Group) with studios at 44 West Biddle Street.
 It was a rare stand-alone FM station, not associated with an AM station or a newspaper.

 In 1974, the station was acquired by Nationwide Communications, a division of Nationwide Insurance.
-Nationwide decided to put a country music format on 93.1.
-The call sign was switched from WFMM-FM to WPOC, standing for Pride Of the Chesapeake, because the station covers much of Chesapeake Bay.
+Nationwide decided to put a country music format on 93.1 on September 2 of that year.
+The call sign was switched from WFMM-FM to WPOC, standing for "Pride of the Chesaspeake", because the station covers much of Chesapeake Bay.
 The station affiliated with the ABC Directions Network for national news.

 In 1999, the station was acquired by Clear Channel Communications, which maintained the country music format.
 Clear Channel later became iHeartMedia, the current owner.
+Until at 2022 the studios were on the second floor of The Rotunda Shopping Center, on West 40th Street, in Baltimore.